May 05, 2023

 - The test result doesn’t always represent the real-life website speed.
 There are various external factors, such as visitors’ device capability and internet connection speed.

 - Use multiple tools and run the test numerous times.
-This allows you to compare different results and get an average number, resulting in more accurate analysis.
+This allows you to compare different results and get an average number, resulting in a more accurate analysis.

 - Conduct the test with different host locations.
 This way, you know your site’s performance across different regions without CDN.